collectivexyz/revolution-protocol/README.md

 slither src --checklist --show-ignored-findings --filter-paths "@openzeppelin" --config-file="../../slither.config.json"
 ```

-# Developer Workflow

-creds @ourzora

-## Publishing the package; Generating changesets, versioning, building and Publishing.

-Publishing happens in the following steps:

-- Some changes are made to the repo; this can include smart contract changes or additions, if smart contracts are changed, tests should be created or updated to reflect the changes.
-- The changes are committed to a branch which is **pushed** to **github**.
-- A **pr** is **opened** for this branch.
-- The changes are reviewed, if they are **approved**:
-- _If there are changes to the smart contracts that should be deployed_: the contract should be.
-Deploying the contract results in the addresses of the deployed contracts being updated in the corresponding `./addresses/{chainId}.json` file.
-This file should be committed and pushed to github.
-- Running the command `npx changeset` will generate **a new changeset** in the `./changesets` directory.
-This changeset will be used to determine the next version of the bundled packages; this commit should then be pushed.
-- The changeset and smart contract addresses are pushed to the branch.
-- The pr is merged into main - any changesets in the PR are detected by a github action `release`, which will then **open a new PR** with proper versions and readme updated in each each package.
-If more changesets are pushed to main before this branch is merged, the PR will continuously update the version of the packages according to the changeset specification.

-7. That version is merged into main along with the new versions.

-8. The package is then published to npm.

 # revolution overview

 Instead of [auctioning](https://nouns.wtf/) off a generative PFP like Nouns, anyone can upload art pieces to the [CultureIndex](https://github.com/collectivexyz/revolution-protocol/blob/main/packages/revolution/src/CultureIndex.sol) contract, and the community votes on their favorite art pieces.